THE BONE FOLDER:

 PDF print edition of the English translation laid out for binding in signatures(5 signatures of 16 pages each).

 Note: The biographical information given in this introduction has undergone serious revision to reflect all that was learned since spring 2013 and has been shared in posts to this blog.
-A new edition reflecting this research is in preparation, but for more about Ernst and his family read here, and follow research under the Colliniana heading at left.
-In addition, the Boss Dog Press is preparing a fine press edition with the new introduction and with photographs by John (Hans) Schiff for which preorders are being taken now.
+For more about Ernst and his family read here, and follow research under the Colliniana heading at left.
+In addition, the Boss Dog fine press edition (2017) with the new introduction and with photographs by John (Hans) Schiff is available.
 View the prospectus and more details from here.

 BOOKBINDER: That, my good sir, is a harmless but important tool.
 We call it a bone folder.
 I use it to fold paper, make signatures, rub down the linings on the spine, and work leather and any number of other materials that I encounter every day.
 With it I can take a collection of papers and craft them into a book.
 It is an extension of my hands and serves as a continual reminder of the value of good craft work, even if the aura of the trade is no longer what it once was.